I believe that everybody is creative! No exceptions!

 All this is rubbish of course… let’s look at these point a bit closer

 1 – “I can’t even draw a straight line” (therefore I am not creative)

 Of course you can draw a straight line, we use a ruler for that:)

 2. “I have tried things before but never really found anything I can do creatively” (so you can see I’m just not creative!)

-- Getting new ideas is just a matter of getting ‘into’ the materials at hand, and playing with them, without looking for an outcome.
+Getting new ideas is just a matter of getting ‘into’ the materials at hand and playing, without looking for an outcome.

 There are some great ways to learn about design & creativity, using things around the house, things you find in the garden, or on the street even!

 Here’s a short list of things that are cheap and easy to find, but give an endless opportunity for play:

 Aluminium foil – easily shaped into all sorts of things – crunched up loosely for textures, crunch up tightly for sculptural 3D forms